Turbocharging Gaussian Process Inference with Approximate Sketch-and-Project: Introduction

 To address this gap in the literature, we introduce the \textbf{A}pproximate \textbf{D}istributed \textbf{A}ccelerated \textbf{S}ketch-\textbf{a}nd-\textbf{P}roject (\adasap{}) algorithm. \adasap{} is rooted in the sketch-and-project framework of \cite{gower2015randomized}, and obtains the robustness to ill-conditioning of \pcg{} and the scalability of \sdd{}, while having reliable, default hyperparameters that work well in practice.
 For example, \adasap{} dramatically outperforms tuned \sdd{} and \pcg{} on a dataset with $n > 10^6$ samples (\cref{fig:intro_houseelec}).

 Our contributions are as follows: \begin{enumerate} \item We develop \adasap{} for large-scale GP inference. \adasap{} uses approximate preconditioning and acceleration to address ill-conditioning, and uses distributed computing to improve the speed of bottleneck operations. \adasap{} also comes with effective default hyperparameters that work out of the box. \item Using the theory of determinantal point processes, we show that \sapfull-style methods converge faster than stochastic first-order methods like \sdd{} in the presence of ill-conditioning.
-In particular, we give a first-of-its-kind condition number-free time complexity bound for GP posterior mean estimation. \item We empirically verify that \adasap{}, with its default hyperparameters, outperforms state-of-the-art competitors on benchmark large-scale GP inference tasks, and is capable of scaling to a dataset with $n > 3 \cdot 10^8$ samples. \item We show \adasap{} yields the best performance on a large-scale Bayesian optimization task from \cite{lin2023sampling}. \end{enumerate}
+In particular, we give a first-of-its-kind condition number-free time complexity bound for estimating the GP posterior mean to moderate accuracy, explaining the excellent test error performance of \adasap{}. \item We empirically verify that \adasap{}, with its default hyperparameters, outperforms state-of-the-art competitors on benchmark large-scale GP inference tasks, and is capable of scaling to a dataset with $n > 3 \cdot 10^8$ samples. \item We show \adasap{} yields the best performance on a large-scale Bayesian optimization task from \cite{lin2023sampling}. \end{enumerate}